juan-abr/syllabi/README.md

 rank and category, and then generates webpages that displays those requirements as an individual syllabus for each of the school's ranks.

+## Features
+Create a syllabus for each rank in your school's curriculum (i.e. Yellow Belt to Black Belt) Upload videos of techniques or combinations for your students.
+Secure descriptive information regarding techniques or combinations behind Django's authentication system.

 ## Installation
 If you already have a Django project up and running, all you need is to:
 1. add the repo to your project folder,